Contents

 Mini-notation is a compact syntax for describing musical patterns, inspired by TidalCycles and Strudel.

-Pitch Tokens
+Pitch tokens

 Specify notes with letter name and octave: